 - 3 Right-click a channel object under a driver object, then select Export to Configuration File. - 4 From the Export Driver Configuration window, select a filename and location to use in future references.
-You can also add a date if you are backing up multiple iterations of the file. - By default, Designer uses the name of the driver or object corresponding to the object selected.
-You might also need to designate that it is the Publisher channel of an Active Directory driver, along with the date when you saved the file. - 5 Click Save. - 6 In the Export Configuration Results window, click OK.
+You can also add a date if you are backing up multiple iterations of the file.
+By default, Designer uses the name of the driver or object corresponding to the object selected.
+You might also need to designate that it is the Publisher channel of an Active Directory driver, - 5 Click Save. - 6 In the Export Configuration Results window, click OK.